Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Phase 5 Doctor Wakesurf Board is expertly designed for larger riders seeking top-tier performance without compromise.
-Its wide, parallel rail design and generous planing surface deliver exceptional stability and control, ensuring you stay in the wave with ease.
+The Phase 5 Doctor Wakesurf Board is purpose-built for larger riders seeking maximum performance and stability.
+Its wide, parallel rails and generous planing surface provide exceptional balance and control, keeping you confidently in the wave’s pocket.

-The clean single concave bottom and ample nose rocker enhance speed and maneuverability, allowing for smooth transitions and advanced tricks.
+The single concave bottom combined with a pronounced nose rocker enhances speed, responsiveness, and maneuverability, making it ideal for smooth transitions and advanced tricks.

-Constructed with Phase 5's FLEXtec V2 lamination, the Doctor offers durability and a responsive feel underfoot.
-The quad FCS fin setup provides versatility and grip, catering to both aggressive carves and relaxed cruising.
-Available in sizes up to 59" and supporting riders up to 325 lbs, it's tailored for big guys ready to elevate their wakesurfing experience.
+Crafted with Phase 5’s FLEXtec V2 lamination, the Doctor delivers durability and a lively, responsive feel underfoot.
+The quad FCS fin setup offers versatility, allowing riders to dial in grip for aggressive carving or relaxed cruising.
+Available in sizes up to 59" and supporting riders up to 325 lbs, this board is tailored for bigger surfers looking to elevate their wakesurfing experience.

-Whether you're progressing in your skills or seeking a board that matches your stature, the Phase 5 Doctor is a reliable companion on the water.
-Don't let size limit your potential—embrace the performance and confidence this board brings to every ride.
+Whether you’re refining your skills or need a board that matches your size and strength, the Phase 5 Doctor provides performance, confidence, and fun on every ride.

 Pros of this Board